 Brian L. Park

-In addition to his litigation practice, Brian was also legal counsel for several state agencies, including the Indiana Board of Medical Examiners, the Indiana Board of Veterinary Medical Examiners, the Indiana School for the Blind and Visually Impaired, the Indiana School for the Deaf, and the Indiana Integrated Public Safety Commission.
+Prior to joining Katz Korin Cunningham, Brian was legal counsel for several state agencies, including the Indiana Board of Medical Examiners, the Indiana Board of Veterinary Medical Examiners, the Indiana School for the Blind and Visually Impaired, the Indiana School for the Deaf, and the Indiana Integrated Public Safety Commission.
+Brian's background representing these state agencies has led to a thorough understanding and familiarity with the laws, rules, and procedures governing license disciplinary matters of health care professionals.

 College of Arts and Sciences